Ian Hamilton (baseball): New York Yankees

 On February 3, 2023, Hamilton signed a minor league contract with the New York Yankees organization.
 After not making the team in spring training, he was reassigned to the Triple-A Scranton/Wilkes-Barre RailRiders, and agreed to push the opt-out date in his contract to April 5.
 The Yankees selected Hamilton’s contract on April 3.
 He earned his first major league save on May 6.
 Hamilton began the season with a 1.23 ERA in 20 innings pitched, with 30 strikeouts to nine walks, before he went on the injured list due to a strained right groin muscle on May 17.
 He was transferred to the 60–day injured list on August 26, and activated on September 7.

 Hamilton made 35 appearances out of the bullpen for New York during the 2024 campaign, in which he compiled an 0-1 record and 3.82 ERA with 41 strikeouts and one save across 37 2/3 innings pitched.

+Hamilton made 36 appearances for New York during the 2025 campaign, accumulating a 2-1 record and 4.28 ERA with 42 strikeouts over 40 innings of work.
+On November 21, 2025, he was non-tendered by the Yankees and became a free agent.

+Atlanta Braves

+On December 19, 2025, Hamilton signed a one-year, non-guaranteed contract with the Atlanta Braves.
+On March 19, 2026, Hamilton was removed from the 40-man roster and sent outright to the Triple-A Gwinnett Stripers.
+On April 16, the Braves added him to their active roster.
+On April 21, Hamilton made his debut with the Braves, pitching one inning in relief and allowing three earned runs.
+The following day, he was designated for assignment by Atlanta.
+Hamilton cleared waivers and was sent outright to Gwinnett on April 24.
+On June 24, the Braves added Hamilton back to their active roster.
+In three appearances, he posted a 2.45 ERA and recorded three strikeouts.
+On July 3, Hamilton was designated for assignment by Atlanta.
+He cleared waivers and was sent outright to Gwinnett on July 5.